 Yes!
 Although this recipe calls for beef neck bones (after all, it’s a “braised beef recipe”) you don’t have to use beef cuts.

 If you’ve never tried to cook beef neck bones before, stick around!
-If you have, feel free to jump ahead to the recipe.
+If it’s not your first time, feel free to jump ahead to the recipe.
 But this process is easy to master and will forever change the way you cook with beef in recipes like this.

 According to Bon Appétit, braising is simply “cooking a tougher cut of meat gently in liquid until it is transformed into a tender, succulent, fall-off-the-bone masterpiece.”
 And I couldn’t agree more, as it has the transformative power of taking underrated, but sometimes more affordable, cuts and turning them into something everyone wants another serving of.
 Braising is a low-and-slow moist heat cooking method.
 The goal is to turn the collagen found in sinewy connective tissue into gelatin.
 The end result: a rich, full-bodied broth and tender meaty bits that easily separate from the bone.